-This page and opposite page: | Cameford Court, New Park Road, Streatham, London SW2.
-The Group has a low risk, balanced portfolio of properties, with many commercial properties occupied by tenants with long leases.
-Based on current trends and notwithstanding the high inflationary environment and the challenging economic outlook in the UK and USA, the Directors continue to believe that the Group will be able to grant short term leases on residential properties and new leases on commercial properties at comparable rents overall for at least five years.

-The Group utilises external funding and its policy is to have available and committed facilities which are spread over a period of years.
+- The Group has a low risk, balanced portfolio of properties, with many commercial properties occupied by tenants with long leases.
+Based on current trends and notwithstanding the challenging economic outlook in the UK and USA, the Directors continue to believe that the Group will be able to grant short term leases on residential properties and new leases on commercial properties at comparable rents overall for at least five years. - The Group utilises external funding and its policy is to have available and committed facilities which are spread over a period of years.
 Most bank finance is available for a term of five years.
-As explained further in Note 16, whilst the Group has some £275 million of bank loans which are repayable within one year, at the date of signing this report the Group had received heads of terms or were in advanced discussions with lenders for new loans totalling £325 million.
-In addition, other potential funding options are available including an extension to 2025 on a £225 million loan and major new loans from other financial institutions.
+During the year the Group entered into agreements with three major banks for five-year loan facilities totalling £325 million.
+These loans are fully drawn and the Group has agreed terms on a further £100 million facility with a fourth bank which is expected to be signed imminently which will provide additional liquidity when needed.
 The Group has ongoing discussions with incumbent and potential lenders regarding the renewal or replacement of facilities well in advance of their maturity.
-Based on these discussions the Board remains confident that the Group will be able to replace existing facilities when they mature on competitive and affordable terms.